Marathi theatre: British colonial period (1818-1947)

 The first public performance of a stage play in Marathi was Sita Swayamvar (Marriage of Sita) by Vishnudas Bhave, based on a popular episode of the epic Ramayana.
-Staged in 1843 in Sangli, with ruler of the princely state of Sangli in audience, it was an experimental play, based on folk theatre form called Yakshagana from the neighbouring Karnataka region.
-After the success of his play, he staged many more plays about other episodes of Ramayana.
+Staged in 1843 in Sangli, with ruler of the princely state of Sangli in audience, it was an experimental play, based on traditional theatre form called Yakshagana from the neighbouring Karnataka region.
+In 1842, Karki Mela (Repertory) from Honnavar region of Coastal Karnataka, performed before the Rajasaheb of Sangli, who encouraged court artists to learn from the group acting and singing.
+This laid basis for Marathi Professional theatre.
+After the success of his play, Vishnudas Bhave staged many more plays about other episodes of Ramayana.
 His plays were largely influenced by the Shakespearean and Parsi theatres.
 Bhave went on to form a travelling theatre troupe.
 The coming decades saw notable plays like Jhansichya Raniche Naatak (1870), Sawai Madhavravancha Mrutyu (1871), AfjhalKhanachya Mrutyuche Naatak (1871) and Malharrav Maharaj (1875).
 However, Marathi stage took a distinct theatre form with the musical Shakuntal by Annasaheb Kirloskar in 1880, based on a classical work, Abhijnanasakuntalam by Kalidasa.The success of his theatre company, Kirloskar Natya Mandali paved way for commercial repertories in Marathi theatre, and subsequently the formation of Natak Companies.

 The early period of Marathi theatre was dominated by playwrights like Kolhatkar, Krushnaji Prabhakar Khadilkar, Govind Ballal Deval, Ram Ganesh Gadkari and Annasaheb Kirloskar who enriched the Marathi theatre for about half a century with excellent musical plays known as Sangeet Natak.
 The genre of music used in such plays is known as Natya Sangeet.
 It is during this era of the Marathi theatre that great singer-actors like Bal Gandharva, Keshavrao Bhole, Bhaurao Kolhatkar and Deenanath Mangeshkar thrived.